 Following this, you are ready to book the vessel and receive the Charter Agreement for a careful reading.
 Our brokers know the Myba Charter Agreement very well and are ready to answer all your questions.
 Please click here for complete information on the Charter Terms and Agreements

 Once in the hands of the captain, the chef and the chief stewardess, the preference sheet will often generate more direct enquiries by phone or e-mail; the captain will also want to know if you have any particular itinerary in mind, or whether you would like him to make suggestions.
-Take his advice cause he knows the sea in general and the specific area; he will be able to propose an itinerary based on your requirements but also on wind directions, local attractions, nights at anchor, berths availability.
-Sometimes Charterers are inexperienced and want to fill their days and hours as much as possible; but they often set up a challenging race to complete a rigid itinerary instead of a relaxing cruise leaving them time to enjoy a swim, a walk ashore, a romantic candle-light dinner at anchor, maybe delighted by a guitar player singing traditional songs.
+Take his advice as he knows the sea in general and the specific area; he will be able to propose an itinerary based on your requirements but also on wind directions, local attractions, nights at anchor, berth availabilities etc. Sometimes Charterers are inexperienced and want to fill their days and hours as much as possible; but they often set up a challenging race to complete a rigid itinerary instead of a relaxing cruise leaving them time to enjoy a swim, a walk ashore, a romantic candle-light dinner at anchor, maybe delighted by a guitarist to accompany them through their dinner singing traditional songs.

 One of the questions that our clients often put to our charter broker is the level of insurance built into the contract.
 Checking in particular whether the yacht’s insurance policy covers guests for Third Party Liability (for instance if they cause injury to a swimmer whilst driving a jet ski), loss of possessions and personal accidents is our duty and we are always prepared to answer.
 Specific items not covered can then be insured privately if required.
 Cancellation and Curtailment insurance, for example, are available through our partner insurance to cover a possible loss of the charter fee if you have to cancel your cruise for unforeseen reasons.